-A: The board of directors has set the close of business on March 31, 2011 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.
-Only holders of our common stock as of the close of business on the record date are entitled to vote at the meeting.
-On the record date, 2,375,307 shares of our class A common stock and 10,000,000 shares of our class B common stock were issued and outstanding.
+A: The board of directors has set the close of business on April 2, 2012 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.
+Only holders of our class A or B common stock as of the close of business on the record date are entitled to vote at the meeting.
+On the record date, 2,386,107 shares of our class A common stock and 10,000,000 shares of our class B common stock were issued and outstanding.
 Each share of our class A common stock entitles its holder to one vote.
 Each share of our class B common stock entitles its holder to ten votes with respect to the election of directors and one vote on all other matters.